lachlanbardwell/kitchen-daydreams/README.md

 Favourites -> Select recipe to enlarge -> Input to add comment -> Rate from 1-5 stars -> Sort list by rating -> Option to remove from favourites<br>
 About -> Basic information -> Input for contact message -> Button to submit message to email<br>

-Deployed with Heroku at https://infinite-depths-41827.herokuapp.com/
+Deployed with Vercel at https://kitchen.lachieb.dev